SGpp/DisCoTec/README.md

 master branch.
 * Before merging new features to the master branch, please make sure that they are sufficiently commented.
-The current state of the master branch is not a good example for good comment style, so please use the comment style of SG++.
+The current state of the master branch is not a good example for good comment style, so please look at the other modules of SG++ to get an impression how the comments should look like.
 * Although the distributed combigrid module is independent of the other modules in SG++, it will remain a part of this project.
 To ensure compability please make sure that you only change files in the distributedcombigrid folder.